casterbyte/Above/README.md

 # Outro

-I wrote this tool because of the track "A View From Above (Remix)" by KOAN Sound.
-This track was everything to me when I was working on this tool.
+When I create this instrument, I am inspired by the track KOAN Sound - View From Above (VIP) This track was everything to me when I was working on this tool.

 ---